-For me, camaraderie lies at the heart of our Victorian spirit.
-I started my journey as an educator here in VJC and when I left for other pursuits, it was the camaraderie with colleagues and students that I missed dearly.
-Now, as the college’s principal, I can again feel the intensity of the fellowship and warmth of this community.
-During our performing arts concerts, in the sport arena, various competitions and our College events.
-The legendary Victorian spirit is there for all to see.
-Because Victoria is something more.
+When I returned as the College’s principal, I can again feel the fellowship and warmth of this community.
+During our performing arts concerts, in the sport arena, various competitions and our College events, the legendary Victorian spirit is there for all to see.
+Because Victoria is Something More.

 Today, we strive to continue that legacy through providing a caring and nurturing environment to support Victorians in their endeavor to be their best.
 We aspire to develop Victorians who are committed to all-round excellence, yet deeply anchored in values and guided by integrity.
 Our carefully designed total curriculum also empowers Victorians to lead with conviction and serve with empathy, so they can excel and become active contributors to the college and community, and social innovators for their chosen causes.